Home Blog How Florida's Changing Insurance...

 This comprehensive documentation will be key in proving fault under the new comparative negligence rules and accurately calculating damages under the revised medical billing standards.

-3. Work with a Local Personal Injury Law Firm with Current Expertise: The legal landscape in Florida—especially in Palm Beach County and throughout South Florida—is not only unique but also rapidly changing.
+3. Work with a Local Personal Injury Law Firm with Current Expertise: The legal landscape in Florida—especially in Palm Beach County and throughout Florida, Texas and the United States—is not only unique but also rapidly changing.

 What This Means for Palm Beach Residents